 Also Read: Ferromagnetic Materials

-7. These materials are independent of temperature, diamagnetic materials do not obey Curie’s law.
+7. Diamagnetic materials are independent of temperature.
+These materials do not obey Curie’s law.

 8. A rod of diamagnetic material comes to rest with its length perpendicular to the direction of the field when it is suspended in a uniform magnetic field because the field is strongest at the poles.